 🔹 How can Latinos find mental health resources in Texas?

-KMF Counseling Solutions offers online therapy across Texas, with services available in Austin, Houston, Dallas, and beyond.
+KMF Counseling Solutions offers online therapy statewide, with services available in English and Spanish.

 🔹 What role does spirituality play in Latino mental health?

-Faith provides comfort, but therapy can work alongside spiritual beliefs to support healing from trauma, anxiety, and depression.
+Faith can provide comfort, and therapy can work alongside spiritual practices to support healing from anxiety, depression, and life stressors.

-KMF Counseling Solutions provides bilingual, culturally competent therapy for Latino individuals in Austin, TX, and across the state of Texas through online counseling.
-Whether you’re in Houston, Dallas, San Antonio, or anywhere in between, we offer accessible and compassionate mental health support tailored to your needs.
+KMF Counseling Solutions provides bilingual, culturally competent therapy for Latino individuals in Austin and across Texas.
+Whether you’re in Houston, Dallas, or San Antonio, you can access therapy that respects your values, faith, and cultural background.

-If you or someone you know is struggling, know this: You are not alone.
-Support is available, and healing is possible.
+If you or someone you know is struggling, remember: You are not alone.
+Healing is possible, and support is available.